aka: The Archer

 - Dawn Drummond-Clayton from the Bunduki novels by J.T.
 Edson.
 Bunduki himself is also an expert with the bow, but is more likely to get into melee combat than Dawn, and Dawn is definitely the more analytical of the two.

-- Ness, the major narrator of Wind And Sparks cycle by Alexey Pehov.
+- Ness "Grey", the major narrator of Wind And Sparks cycle by Alexey Pehov.
 Stealth Expert and borderline Cold Sniper.
 Joined the army, fought against genocidal elves, first as a regular archer, then assassinating leaders far from the battle zone.
 Grew increasingly jaded, ended up murdering an officer for selling supplies to enemies then saying he did it for money.
-After he avoided hanging (long story) and a truce was signed, he went MIA.
-Later became a hitman in team with an outlaw sorceress, the only love of his life.
+After he avoided being hanged (long story) and a truce was signed, he went MIA.
+Later became a hitman and teamed up with an outlaw sorceress, the only love of his life.
 By the start of the first novel they've spent seven years on the run after a particularly resonant murder.
-Through the cycle he participates in killing 4 Dark Overlords out of 6.
+Through the cycle he participates in killing 5 Dark Overlords out of 6note .
 Though some survive.
 Unlike many examples Ness stays dangerous in melee and even unarmed.
-Another thing of note is the realism with which archery is depicted: bowstrings don't like water, bows shouldn't stay strung too long, bows require significant strength, elevation should be estimated, arrows are in short supply and heavy...
+Another thing of note is the realism with which archery is depicted: bowstrings don't like water, bows shouldn't stay strung too long, bows require significant strength, elevation and wind are always accounted for, arrows are in short supply and heavy...

 - While Alec Lightwood from The Mortal Instruments, is also formidable in hand-to-hand combat, he really stands out most when using a bow.
 He is even able to knock the knife out of the hand of an Endarkened that was holding it to Consul Jia Penhallow's throat, without hurting Jia.